-5.A Evidence of Learning 5.B Supports and Extensions The teacher consistently gathers evidence about the depth of understanding for a range of students in order to gauge their learning progress.
-Students understand how what they are learning and doing fits into a larger learning progression and/or unit of study.
-The teacher consistently tailors effective supports and extensions to individual student responses.
-LEVEL 4 For example, the students: Are aware of the learning goals and/or essential questions of the unit and can explain them in their own words Can explain how the content and/or skill they are working on will set them up for success Reflect on their learning progress For example, the teacher: Actively listens in order to modify or individualize instruction in real time based on student responses Accurately summarizes students' thinking without paraphrasing partially incorrect responses as correct Follows students' thought processes to uncover and respond to mis/understanding(s) Guides students in analysis of their own work and/or the work of their peers Uses students' own words and ideas when providing supports and extensions See also examples from Level 3 See also examples from Level 3 The teacher consistently gathers evidence about the depth of understanding for a range of students in order to gauge their learning progress.
-The teacher consistently responds to evidence of student understanding by providing effective supports, extensions, or both.
-LEVEL 3 For example, the teacher: Collects evidence frequently enough that sufficient information is available to inform instructional decision making, but not so often that learning progress is impeded.
-Checks with all or a representative sample of students (e.g., volunteers and non-volunteers, students with varying levels of proficiency, whole class).
-Monitors student progress toward the objective during individual or group work by asking questions, listening, using technology, and observing student work products (e.g., student writing, white boards).
-For example, the teacher: Provides appropriate scaffolds (e.g., assists students in identifying errors, deconstructs concepts into smaller components, offers cues to redirect student thinking) or re-teaches as necessary without reducing the overall rigor of the content Provides opportunities for students to extend their understanding by providing additional supporting evidence for a claim or through application to additional contexts The teacher inconsistently gathers evidence about the depth of understanding for a range of students in order to gauge their learning progress.
-The teacher inconsistently responds to evidence of student understanding by providing effective supports, extensions, or both.
-LEVEL 2 For example, the teacher: Generally collects evidence, but does not have sufficient information to inform instructional decision making Uses strategies that gather evidence of student understanding, but these strategies are sometimes not effective or necessary Checks with samples of students, but the samples are not representative (e.g., predominately volunteers or the same students) Monitors some student progress toward the objective during individual or group work, but misses key evidence For example, the teacher: Provides some effective supports or extensions, but others are not useful Provides some scaffolds that unnecessarily reduce the rigor of the content Misses key opportunities to support and/or extend learning Provides supports and/or extensions to a subset of students, but not to all those who would benefit The expectation of Level 2 practice is not met.
-The expectation of Level 2 practice is not met.
-LEVEL 1 For example, the teacher: Rarely or never checks for student understanding Inappropriately calls only on the same subset of students For example, the teacher: Rarely or never provides supports or extensions

-^{}In certain instructional situations such as an inquiry lesson, a teacher might not offer an immediate intervention as students grapple with content.
-In such circumstances, evaluators should assess degree of support by considering whether this approach promotes greater understanding of the content.
+5.A Evidence of Learning

+The teacher consistently gathers evidence about the depth of understanding for a range of students in order to gauge their learning progress.

+Students understand how what they are learning and doing fits into a larger learning progression and/or unit of study.\

+For example, the students:

+- Are aware of the learning goals and/or essential questions of the unit and can explain them in their own words - Can explain how the content and/or skill they are working on will set them up for success using visual supports or assistive technology, as needed and as appropriate - Reflect on their learning progress

+The teacher consistently gathers evidence about the depth of understanding for a range of students in order to gauge their learning progress.\

+- .
+Collects evidence frequently enough that sufficient information is available to inform instructional decision making, but not so often that learning progress is impeded - · Checks with all or a representative sample of students (e.g., volunteers and non-volunteers, students with varying levels of proficiency, whole class) - Monitors student progress toward the objective during individual or group work by asking questions, listening, using technology, and observing student work products (e.g., student writing, white boards) - Collects verbal and/or non-verbal evidence of student understanding using appropriate strategies (e.g., signs, sign language, symbols, objects, icons and other visual images, eye gazing, blinking, head nodding, GoTalk® boards, touch screens, voice output devices, or other), as applicable - Tracks progress (e.g., probe data, trial-by-trial data, frequency data, permanent product data, anecdotal observations) toward content-based objectives as well as students' IEP goals

+The teacher inconsistently gathers evidence about the depth of understanding for a range of students in order to gauge their learning progress.\

+- Generally collects evidence, but does not have sufficient information to inform instructional decision making - · Uses strategies that gather evidence of student understanding, but these strategies are sometimes not effective or necessary - · Checks with samples of students, but the samples are not representative (e.g., predominantly volunteers or the same students) - .
+Monitors some student progress toward the objective during individual or group work, but misses key evidence

+Rarely or never checks

+- Rarely or never checks for student understanding - Inappropriately calls only on the same subset of students

+\Observers should consider that student demonstrations of understanding may present differently based on student profiles and severity of disability.
+Evidence of student learning may be verbal or non-verbal consistent with their developmental levels.